© 2025 TeachAI

 What's Inside the

-These initial briefs address critical questions related to the role of AI in primary and secondary computer science (CS) education.
-Additional briefs will be released through early 2025.
-View the individual briefs and sign up for updates.
+These briefs address critical questions related to the role of AI in primary and secondary computer science (CS) education.
+Download all of the briefs or click on an individual brief below.

 Guidance